dubi253/Simple-calculator/README.md

 # Simple-calculator
-Simple calculator written in my spare time.
+This is a simple calculator I wrote in my spare time when I was a freshman at the beginning of college.
+It can carry out simple four operations and power operations.